soniah/blog/content/posts/2008-04-14-howto-rip-real-audio-streams-to-mp3-on-ubuntu.md

   - Audio
   - Ubuntu
 ---
-I enjoy listening to podcasts during my commute, and most podcasts can be easily downloaded using my favourite podcasting tool (currently customised bashpodder, but I&#8217;m writing my own).
+I enjoy listening to podcasts during my commute, and most podcasts can be easily downloaded using my favourite podcasting tool (currently customised bashpodder, but I'm writing my own).

 <!--more-->

 But unfortunately some broadcasters (for example a large British one) persist in using weird proprietary formats like &#8220;Real Audio&#8221;.
 Bah!
-By the curse of RMS&#8217;s Beard!
+By the curse of RMS's Beard!

-There seems to be conflicting advice (see links below) on how to rip Real Audio to mp3, here&#8217;s how I got it going on Ubuntu 7.10:
+There seems to be conflicting advice (see links below) on how to rip Real Audio to mp3, here's how I got it going on Ubuntu 7.10:

 First of all I installed Real Player using instructions [here][1] and [here][2], and checked I could listen to a stream using the GUI tool -- a quick sanity check for firewalls, etc.